mdeherdt/UA-AI-MDH/gradedProjects/Project2/report.md

 P(either=yes | xray=yes) = 0,57603

 **Comparison:**
-The sampling calculation was: 0.583924 this is slightly different from the exact value of 0.57603 which I manually calculated.
-The difference could be due to rounding errors or bad samples.
+The sampling calculation was: 0.575017 with N = 10000.
+This is slightly different from the exact value of 0.57603 which I manually calculated.
+The difference could be due to rounding errors or not enough samples.
 However, the values are quite close, indicating that the approach used was generally correct.

 ---